PrefectHQ/prefect/docs/guides/automations.md

     job_variables: {}
   schedule: null
 ```
-TODO: modify the trigger so that it gets triggered off of flow runs being put in running longer than 30 seconds

 Marvin allows us to extend our current workflows by offering robust data science applications without more maintenance.
 This offers a lightweight framework in responding to changes in your orchestrator unaccompanied by the extra overhead of setting up an automation within the UI.